 Our creative directors, Dan and Chris, later joined by scribe, Lauren, digitally scribed a number of key events throughout the week; including a talk from the New Yorker's David Remnick about fake news, a debate on the changing face of original content hosted by YouTube, and a BBC panel about new-gen storytelling.

-Lauren also shared some video-capture of her digital scribing in progress, and annotated some of Rupert's superb portraits in the style of Eurobest.
+Lauren also shared some video-capture of her digital scribing in progress, and annotated some of Rupert's superb portraits.

-Meanwhile, Matt and Somang were stationed at the Cannes Lions School, where industry names shared their pearls of wisdom with up-and-coming talents of the ad world.
+Meanwhile, scribes Matt and Somang were stationed at the Cannes Lions School, where industry names shared their wisdom with up-and-coming talents of the ad world.

-Faced with a giant wall, our scribes got to work, diving in and out of seminars and talks from the likes of Oglivy's Khai Thai Meng, Ryan Seacrest and Sir John Hegarty, to name a few.
+Faced with a giant wall to fill, our scribes got to work, diving in and out of seminars and talks from the likes of Oglivy's Khai Thai Meng, Ryan Seacrest and Sir John Hegarty, to name a few.

-Matt and Lauren attended some Night School sessions, too, where more playful and experimental creative sessions took place.
-Or as Matt describes it: 'The Night School was a bit like the day school's cheeky little brother; it was all about letting your hair down, and embracing fast creativity on the fly.'
+Matt and Lauren also attended some Night School sessions, where more playful and experimental creative sessions took place.
+'The Night School was a bit like the day school's cheeky little brother; it was all about letting your hair down, and embracing fast creativity on the fly,' says Matt.

 Their speedy visualisations helped conversations and ideas flow, as teams competed to think of the most ideas for a range of different and challenging campaigns.